hexeguitar/TGX4/readme.md

 - `meminfo`- print RAM memory details
 - `load`- list CPU loads for all components
 - `midi-ch`- assing a new MIDI channel for the Teensy.
 Use it when controlling the device with other MIDI controllers.
 The WebMIDI interface sends the data on channel 1.
+- `i2c` - I2C scanner, takes one parameter: 0, 1 or 2 (Wire, Wire1, Wire2) and reports all found devices.

 ## Credits
 The Neural Network Modeler is based on implementation by [Keith Bloemer/GuitarML](https://github.com/GuitarML/Seed)